hydraulic-institute/edb/readme.md

 ### Column Meta Data - First row
 The first row contains meta data to describe the column data.
 Each column, except the first column, should contain one of the following:
 - **text** - the column data will be formatted as standard text
-- **number-[d]** - the column data will be formatted as a number, where `[d]` is the number of decimal places to output the data in.
-For example, `number-3` will always output the values in the column using 3 decimal places.  `number-0` will output whole numbers only.  `d` values from 0-9 are supported.  *Note, it's best to enter data into the CSV file with the correct number of decimal places, as it will avoid having the app displaying unformated numbers on initial load - as the formatting is performed client side, a moment after page load.*
+- **numeric** - the column data will be formatted as a number.  *Note, the application does not handle specifying decimal places - whatever is written in the CSV file is displayed to the user.*

 ### Row Meta Data - First column of every (other) row
 The first column of every row in the CSV file should always contain the following: